traefik/traefik/docs/content/middlewares/http/headers.md

 !!! warning

-    Deprecated in favor of PermissionsPolicy
+    Deprecated in favor of `permissionsPolicy`

 The `featurePolicy` allows sites to control browser features.